-In the second quarter of 2022, the Company established a wholly-owned captive insurance subsidiary to insure certain risks of entities within the Capital One group.
+The Company operates a wholly-owned captive insurance subsidiary to insure certain risks of entities within the Capital One group.
 This subsidiary is regulated by state insurance regulators and is required to maintain minimum capital levels pursuant to the applicable state insurance laws.
 In accordance with the Basel III Capital Rules, this minimum capital requirement is deducted from our regulatory capital.
 Any surplus capital in excess of this minimum is included in our total regulatory capital.
-As of June 30, 2022, this subsidiary had surplus capital of \$2 million.
+As of December 31, 2022, this subsidiary had surplus capital of \$2 million.